Apache Compress Antlib

-Tasks and resources for the ar, dump and cpio formats mirror those available for tar and zip.
-Those for pack200 and xz mirror those of gzip and bzip2.
+Tasks and resources for the ar, arj, dump, 7z and cpio formats mirror those available for tar and zip.
+Those for pack200, lzma, snappy, brotli, lz4, .Z and xz mirror those of gzip and bzip2.

-All tasks and types can be mixed with the core tasks and types; it is possible to use the core zip task to create an archive based on an cpiofileset for example.
+All tasks and types can be mixed with the core tasks and types; it is possible to use the core zip task to create an archive based on a cpiofileset for example.